 - 4. The Committee requested a timeline to be provided for SRS developing the Education Infrastructure. - 5.
-The Committee requested that SRS provide an action plan for how they aim to achieve each of the Investment Objective and present back to the Committee in 6 months' time.
-The Committee were concerned that the finances of SRS were not reported adequately back to Members and that this be included all updates to the Committee.
+The Committee requested that SRS provide an action plan for how they aim to achieve each of the Investment Objective and present back to the Committee in 6 months' time. - 6.
+The Committee were concerned that the finances of SRS were not reported adequately back to Members.
+Scrutiny Advisers were requested to establish how the finances of SRS were monitored and report to the Committee. - 7.
+The Committee felt that overall the performance of SRS was positive, with nearly all of the measures in GREEN, and hoped that with future streamlining all the measures would be GREEN.